freeCodeCamp/freeCodeCamp/guide/english/html/lists/index.md

 ## Examples

-An ordered list is written as
+An ordered list is written as:
 ```HTML
 <ol>
   <li>January</li>